stefandrissen/SAM-MOD-player/README.md

 - supported effects (f5)
 - sample debug info (f6)

-### sequencer
+### tracker

-This is the sequencer.
+This is the tracker.
 It is called every frame.
 It reads the pattern and sample information and fills the pointers for the sample playback buffers.

 ### example